To treat a wet cough at home, a doctor may recommend steps to break up mucus, such as drinking plenty of fluids and using cough drops and honey.

 - croup cough

-Your doctor will be able to diagnose your cough based on your symptoms and a physical exam.
-Occasionally, your doctor may want to run more tests.
+A doctor will be able to diagnose your cough based on your symptoms and a physical exam.
+Occasionally, they may want to run more tests.
 Tests that may be used to diagnose coughs include:

 The following includes frequently asked questions on wet coughs.